MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-29-Labor-Standards-Registration-Apprenticeship-Programs/section-29.14.md

 ##### § 29.14 Derecognition of State Apprenticeship Agencies. #####

-Link to an amendment published at 81 FR 92108, Dec.
-19, 2016.

 The recognition for Federal purposes of a State Apprenticeship Agency may be withdrawn for the failure to fulfill, or operate in conformity with, the requirements of parts 29 and 30.
 Derecognition proceedings for reasonable cause will be instituted in accordance with the following:

-(a) Derecognition proceedings for failure to adopt or properly enforce a State Plan for Equal Employment Opportunity in Apprenticeship must be processed in accordance with the procedures prescribed in 29 CFR part 30.
+(a) Derecognition proceedings for failure to adopt or properly enforce a State Plan for Equal Employment Opportunity in Apprenticeship must be processed in accordance with the procedures prescribed in this part.

 (b) For causes other than those under paragraph (a) of this section, the Office of Apprenticeship must notify the respondent and appropriate State sponsors in writing, by certified mail, with return receipt requested.
 The notice must set forth the following: